saieedgeorge0/covid-hotline-bling/README.md

 ```

 ## **Visualization**
-[Click here]() for the repository containing the visualization code.
+[Click here](http://ekkendall.github.io/COVID-Heatmap) to view the visualization.
+[Click here](http://github.com/ekkendall/COVID-Heatmap) for the repository containing the visualization code.
 Created with Leaflet in R Studio, this allows you to view the cases/deaths by county due to COVID-19.
 Data comes from The New York Times, and it is automatically updated everytime they add new data.
 Heatmap was generated using logarathmic transformation of the data, in order to generate a better visual despite the presence of any outliers.
+Cases matched to unknown counties were removed.
+The New York Times data contains data for all boroughs associated with New York City as one data point - thus, each of these boroughs shows the aggregate data for all of NYC as associated with them.

 ## **Contributors**
 - [George Saieed](http://georgesaieed.com)